We regret that the gallery is not currently reviewing artist submissions.

 Requests may be sent via email to Caroline Magavern firstname.lastname@example.org

 Please include the following:

-- Contact information: mailing address and email
+- Contact information: name, mailing address, and email

-- High resolution image file needed or not
+- High-resolution image file needed or not

 - Title, author, and publisher for the project

 - Type of publication and reason for inclusion of the work

 - Size of print run and/or online edition